myreceiptt/nota-markdown/archived-oioi/2025/12/20251218-evergreen-standard.md

 ---
 description: >-
   This README is the contract and toolbox for EVERGREEN maintenance.
-When provided, ChatGPT must work repository-by-repository, apply Monthly/Quarterly rules, maintain behavior parity, and use the canonical README blocks.
+When provided, Prof. NOTA's AI assistants (ie, ChatGPT, CODEX) must work repository-by-repository, apply Monthly/Quarterly rules, maintain behavior parity, and use the canonical README blocks.
-icon: markdown
 cover: ../../../.gitbook/assets/GnqSSpvagAAr5vT.jpeg
 coverY: 0
 ---